Why It Works

 Turning a classic mushroom risotto into a mushroom and asparagus risotto is as easy as it sounds: just add asparagus.
 The only key is knowing precisely when to add that asparagus for the best flavor and texture (hint: right at the end).

 We use a pressure cooker to cook our mushroom risotto, but it can just as easily be adapted for the stovetop using our almost-no-stir technique.
-I start by rehydrating dried mushrooms (in this case I used some dried morels that my cousin foraged in Montana) in stock.
-This serves the dual purpose of tenderizing the mushrooms before incorporating them into the risotto, and also infusing the stock with mushroom flavor.
+I start by rehydrating dried mushrooms in stock.
+(In this case I used some dried morels that my cousin foraged in Montana.)
+This serves the dual purpose of tenderizing the mushrooms before incorporating them into the risotto and also infusing the stock with mushroom flavor.

 Once the rice is toasted, I start adding my liquids: a glass of dry white wine, which I allow to completely reduce, and then the mushroom-infused starchy stock.